-We strive to allow the optimization of the (posterior) sampling distribution (i.e., after accounting for the specific reconstruction task and data) for arbitrary differentiable loss functions $\mathcal{L}$ used in general vision deep learning.
+Given the prior distribution, we strive to optimize the posterior sampling distribution of masks (i.e., after accounting for the specific reconstruction task and data) for arbitrary differentiable loss functions $\mathcal{L}$, in particular those used in computer vision.
 As these loss functions are typically designed to only work in real-valued space, we transform $\x_c$ into a real-valued representation using its magnitude image $\hat{\x} = | \x_c | \in \mathbb{R}^D$.
-The quality of the reconstruction can then be assessed by $\mathcal{L}(\hat{\x}, \x)$, where $\x$ is the fully-sampled original image.
-Given a data point $\x$, our approach directly maximizes the posterior (or equally, minimizes the posterior empirical risk) by finding \s\ as
+The quality of the reconstruction can then be assessed by $\mathcal{L}(\hat{\x}, \x)$, where $\x$ is the fully-sampled original image and $\hat\x$ the undersampled image as a function of $\m$ (or a random variable when $\M$ is not yet observed).
+Given a data point $\x$, we take an empirical Bayes approach and directly optimize \s\ by minimizing the expected loss via